- Modular programming allows large applications to be divided into independent modules, making them easier to maintain and expand.

 Taking advantage of all these resources and putting code division into modules into practice will make you a more efficient developer, capable of taking on ambitious projects without dying in the attempt or ceasing to learn along the way.

-La modular programming It's here to stay and is present in most of today's major technological developments.
-If you master its principles and learn to structure your projects into independent, well-defined blocks, the leap in quality in your code will be immediate.
-In the end, it all comes down to a simple but powerful premise: divide your program into parts you can understand and control, and you'll build more robust, maintainable systems that are ready to evolve over time.
+Modular programming is here to stay and is present in most of today's major technological developments.
+If you master its principles and learn to structure your projects into independent and well-defined blocks, the leap in the quality of your code will be immediate.
+In the end, it all boils down to a simple but powerful premise: divide your program into parts you can understand and control, and you will build more robust, maintainable systems that are ready to evolve over time.